Challenging Conditions Every Day In Developing Countries

 How Does This Impact Children's Health?

 Diarrhea caused by drinking contaminated water is still a leading cause of illness and death among infants and children in the developing world.
-Over 1600 children die every day as a result of diseases that cause diarrhea.
+Over 1000 children die every day as a result of diseases that cause diarrhea.
 What does this mean?
 More children die from diarrheal illnesses such as cholera, dysentery and typhoid fever, than from HIV/AIDS and malaria combined.

-How Is P&G CSDW Helping?
+How is the P&G CSDW Program Helping?

 And the results can be dramatic.
 Simply providing clean, purified, drinkable water can reduce the risk of disease and death by about 50 percent.